 Summer is the perfect time for an adventure on the Tibetan Plateau.
 But you don’t have to go through the process of getting special permits to Tibet in order to experience the richly spiritual and deeply welcoming Tibetan culture.
-In fact, some of China’s most exciting adventure destinations lie just outside the borders of Tibet proper on the outer edges of the Tibetan plateau.
+In fact, some of China’s most exciting adventure destinations lie just outside the borders of the Tibetan Autonomous Region.
 Here are our favorites:

 1. Western Sichuan – Sacred mountains and Tibetan villages tucked into the hills